Pond Square Dental

 If issues such as active gum disease, infection or reduced bone volume are present, they must be addressed before treatment can begin.

-Preparatory Procedures (If Required)
+Preparatory Procedures Before Implant Placement (If required)

 Some patients require additional steps to create a stable foundation for the implant.
 These may include: